mishra1010/Sigma-Web-Dev-Course/README.md

 Express Router - Helps to organize files like main.js for endpoints more endpoints would be organized properly helps to make routes at a central place

+## Day 90 - Middlewares in Express JS

+npm init -y

+npm i express@4

+nodemon

+Any request goes to middleware first and then goes to next methods of the api

+request -> middleware -> Handler matches -> response

+Middleware modifies the request, gets request, executes and then any apis

+if we do not mention next in middleware then our request gets stuck. if response is sent once then work of middleware is over and no next steps get executed
+We can have multiple middlewares and pass the control amongst these order is important in middleware
+Why middleware?
+helps in logging, cookie validation, login etc.

+Types -
+Application level
+Router level
+Error handling
+Builtin
+Third party - parser